mozilla-services/heka-docs/source/architecture/index.rst

 filters which then are sent to outputs.
 More information on the roles and setting them up can be found in the :ref:`configuration` section.

-This model of message routing is heavily based on and inspired by the routing of message in `logstash <http://logstash.net/>`_.
+This model of message routing is inspired by the routing of messages in `logstash <http://logstash.net/>`_, although heka introduces an explicit decoding step and the idea of filter chains (see below).

 .. rubric:: Internal heka architecture